 - Use the same Self-Directed Roth IRA LLC to purchase domestic and foreign real estate, private mortgages, gold and stocks, bonds and mutual funds inside the same plan and generate profits tax-free.

 - Purchase real estate foreclosures and tax liens on the spot, or make personal loans by simply writing a check and generate profits tax-free.

 - Buy your retirement home now at today’s prices, rent it out, and then move in tax-free at the age of 59 1/2!

-- Buy a vacation home now at today’s prices anywhere in the world, rent it out, and then use it tax-free at the age of 59 1/2!
+- Purchase a vacation home now at today’s prices anywhere in the world, rent it out, and then use it tax-free at the age of 59 1/2

-- Buy an office building now at today’s prices, rent it out, and then move your business in tax-free at the age of 59 1/2.
+- Invest in an office building now at today’s prices, rent it out, and then move your business in tax-free at the age of 59 1/2.

 How to use a Self-Directed Roth IRA LLC to Make Investments?

 1. Establish Self-Directed Roth IRA LLC with IRA Financial Trust.